‘Our country is full’: Trump says migrants straining system

 But even absent that extraordinary step, delays at border stations have been mounting after some 2,000 border officers were reassigned from checking vehicles to deal with migrant crowds.

-Trump walked away from his border closure threat just days after he also abruptly postponed Republican efforts to work on a replacement for Obama’s health care law, commonly called “Obamacare.”

-After the border visit, Trump was slated to travel to Los Angeles, where he was set to hold a pair of fundraisers in the deeply liberal city.
-He was then poised to travel to Las Vegas for another re-election fundraiser and an address to the Republican Jewish Coalition, which is backed by GOP mega-donor Sheldon Adelson.
+After the border visit, Trump traveled to Los Angeles for a pair of fundraisers in the deeply liberal city.
+He then traveled to Las Vegas for another re-election fundraiser and an address to the Republican Jewish Coalition, which is backed by GOP mega-donor Sheldon Adelson.

 (Copyright (c) 2019 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)